SebastianGamez/cinema--software--oop/README.md

 # Cinema Software OOP 👾

-## Cinima Software OOP  is a software for buy and watch void seats for film.
+## Cinema Software OOP  is a software for buy and watch void seats for film.
 This born as a university project, created with python and thought for be deployed in the server side of a web application.

 ## Contact Me